GoogleChrome/web.dev/src/site/content/en/blog/javascript-this/index.md

 {% endAside %}

 {% Aside 'warning' %}
-Avoid using `this` to reference the global (yes, I'm still calling it that).
+Avoid using `this` to reference the global object (yes, I'm still calling it that).
 Instead, use [`globalThis`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/globalThis), which is much more explicit.
 {% endAside %}

 ## Phew!